Volumetric Weight vs Actual Weight in Air Freight Explained

 👉 Avoid overpaying — try our free Volumetric Weight Calculator now.

-1. What Is Actual Weight?
+1. What Is Actual Weight in Air Freight?

-2. What Is Volumetric Weight?
+2. What Is Volumetric Weight in Air Freight?

 The IATA volumetric weight formula most airlines use is: